HomeEye CareEye Exams

 Astigmatism affects the shape of your cornea and how you perceive light.
-When astigmatism goes untreated, it can cause headaches, eye strain and other discomfort — even for mild cases.
+When astigmatism goes untreated, it can cause headaches, eye strain and other discomfort — even in mild cases.

 Astigmatism can be treated several ways — from contact lenses to eyeglasses and even surgery.
 Of these solutions, glasses for astigmatism are among the most popular, and serve wearers of all ages well.